theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

 references:
   title: "Sources & Study Path"
-  intro: "Texts exploring Christ as the Revealer and the spark of Gnosis."
+  intro: "Core Gnostic texts and modern studies illuminating Christ as Revealer, the inner spark, and the soul’s remembrance of its divine origin."

   readings:
-    - title: "Gospel of Truth"
+    - title: "Gospel of Truth (NHC I,3)"
-      desc: "Christ reveals that ignorance and forgetfulness are the true sin."
+      desc: "Christ reveals ignorance as the true sin and remembrance as salvation — a meditation on the soul’s return to the Father."
+    - title: "Gospel of Philip (NHC II,3)"
+      desc: "Mystical reflections on union, light, and the bridal chamber — symbols of reunion between soul and Spirit."
-    - title: "Gospel of Philip"
+    - title: "Gospel of Mary (Berlin Codex BG 8502,1)"
-      desc: "Teaches union and illumination through knowledge of the inner Christ."
+      desc: "Mary’s dialogue with the disciples, revealing the soul’s ascent and the primacy of inner vision over external law."
+    - title: "Second Treatise of the Great Seth (NHC VII,2)"
+      desc: "Christ speaks beyond the crucifixion illusion, laughing at the Archons and affirming the sovereignty of the awakened."
+    - title: "Pistis Sophia"
+      desc: "The cosmic dialogue of Sophia’s repentance and redemption through the Christic light — the drama of return completed in humanity."

   scholarly:
     - author: "Elaine Pagels"
       year: "1979"
       work: "The Gnostic Gospels"
       pub: "Random House"
-    - author: "Marvin Meyer"
+    - author: "Marvin Meyer (ed.)"
       year: "2007"
-      work: "The Nag Hammadi Scriptures"
+      work: "The Nag Hammadi Scriptures: The Revised and Updated Translation"
       pub: "HarperOne"
+    - author: "Bentley Layton"
+      year: "1987"
+      work: "The Gnostic Scriptures: A New Translation with Introductions and Notes"
+      pub: "Doubleday"
     - author: "Hans Jonas"
       year: "1958"
-      work: "The Gnostic Religion"
+      work: "The Gnostic Religion: The Message of the Alien God and the Beginnings of Christianity"
       pub: "Beacon Press"
-    - author: "Bentley Layton"
+    - author: "Kurt Rudolph"
-      year: "1987"
+      year: "1983"
-      work: "The Gnostic Scriptures"
+      work: "Gnosis: The Nature and History of Gnosticism"
-      pub: "Doubleday"
+      pub: "Harper & Row"

 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }